-All this endeavour is mostly necessary, but for all the claimed modernity of our insolvency laws, its processes are really quite antiquated.
+All this endeavour is mostly necessary, but for all the claimed modernity of our insolvency laws, their processes are really quite antiquated.

-Based on helpful communications with colleagues in Finland and Scandinavia, and my data room colleagues, I suggest that our insolvency practice should aim for this.
+Based on helpful communications with colleagues overseas – Finland, Scandinavia, China, New Zealand and South America – I suggest that Australia’s insolvency practice should aim for what follows.

 The Insolvency Portal – TIP